-The Shire encourages property owners to maintain and/or improve the verge area outside their property.
+Property owners throughout the Shire are encouraged to maintain and/or improve the verge area outside their property, in a manner that ensures the safety of themselves and / or pedestrians and road users.

 The Shire of Northam aims to create a visually pleasing community, inclusive of tidy and attractive verges and roadsides.